Krutonium/My_Unified_NixOS_Config/README.md

 Go forth and Enjoy!

+## Useful Commands:

+I've converted a bunch of my scripts so that they're available on the system anywhere.

+Specifically:
+`update` updates the local system
+`updateAll` updates all computers on the LAN `resetConfig` deletes the repo and then redownloads and configures it `pushConfig` pushes the current config to the repo `rebootEverything` reboots all computers on the LAN, useful after big updates `rebootCancel` cancels reboots on all computers on the LAN.

 ## Useful Scripts:

 On a new install where you're replacing either a stock config or your own config with mine, run `link.sh`.
 If you've moved the repo and want it to update the repo location, run `relink.sh` instead.